Masala film

-Masala films of Indian cinema are those that bend multiple genres into one work.
-Masala films emerged in the 1970s and are still created as of the 2020s.
-Typically these films freely bend action, comedy, romance, and drama or melodrama.
-They also tend to be musicals that include songs, often filmed in picturesque locations.
+Masala films of Indian cinema are those that blend multiple genres into one work.
+Masala films emerged in the 1970s and are still being created as of the 2020s.
+Typically these films freely blend action, comedy, romance, and drama, or melodrama.
+They also tend to be musicals, often including songs filmed in picturesque locations.

 The genre is named after the masala, a mixture of spices in Indian cuisine.
 According to The Hindu, masala is the most popular genre of Indian cinema.
-Masala films have origins in the 1970s, and are common in every major film industry in India.
-Production of these films are still active in early 2020s.
+Masala films have origins in the 1970s and are common in every major film industry in India.
+Production of these films is still active in the mid-2020s.